Evidence of Alpha in a Momentum-Regime Switching Strategy Applied to Digital Assets

 11. Conclusion

 This report presents a systematic evaluation of a momentum-regime switching strategy applied to ETH, BTC, and USDC.
-The strategy delivers an annualised Sharpe ratio of 1.20 over 6 years, exceeding passive benchmarks by 0.29–0.34 Sharpe units.
-The excess return is statistically significant (p = 0.0048), robust across 448 parameter configurations, and persistent in walk-forward testing (mean OOS Sharpe = 0.75).
+The strategy delivers an annualised Sharpe ratio of 0.92 over 5 years, exceeding passive benchmarks by 0.37–0.42 Sharpe units.
+The mean return is statistically significant at 5% (p = 0.035), robust across 448 parameter configurations, and persistent in walk-forward testing (mean OOS Sharpe = 0.97).

-We conclude that the strategy exhibits genuine alpha, conditional on the persistence of momentum-driven regime shifts in digital asset markets, and that it is best deployed as a complement to a diversified portfolio rather than as a stand-alone allocation.
+We conclude that the strategy exhibits genuine conditional alpha, predominantly from bear-market avoidance, but that the statistical case is moderated by the 5-year evaluation window and multiple-testing considerations.
+As the live track record extends, the statistical case will strengthen or weaken accordingly.
+The strategy is best deployed as a complement to a diversified portfolio rather than as a stand-alone allocation.

 References